andrew/ultimate-awesome/README.md

 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.
 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
 - [awesome-fastai](https://github.com/iam-Shashank/awesome-fastai) - Collection of fastai resources: blog posts, twitter threads etc.
+- [Awesome-Engineering-Manager](https://github.com/jakubsvobodacz/Awesome-Engineering-Manager) - 💡 A curated list of resources for engineering managers.
 - [Cyber-Christmas](https://github.com/kaiiyer/Cyber-Christmas) - A curated list of resources for Cyber Professionals.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [events](https://github.com/learn-anything/events) - Awesome events.